B2C marketing is best defined as the approach to selling goods, products, or services to consumers for use in their everyday lives.

 ② How can the platform help solve current or future challenges?

-You don’t want to pick a marketing platform which will be technologically obsolete within several years.
+You don’t want to pick a marketing platform that will be technologically obsolete within several years.
 Ensure your investment will address future challenges as well.
 With advancements in computer science, machine learning, and AI – and their application in retail and e-commerce – choose a solution where these capabilities are embedded to help automate more and more down the line.

 ③ How have similarly-oriented marketing teams used this platform?

 Your team isn’t alone in your search for the best fit.
-How have other like minded organizations conducted their search for the right platform, why did they choose the solution they did, and what successes or obstacles did they see during adoption?
+How have other like-minded organizations conducted their search for the right platform, why did they choose the solution they did, and what successes or obstacles did they see during adoption?

 ④ Can this platform effectively work with our customer data?